MarcBob/SmartRecyclerViewAdapter/SmartRecyclerViewAdapter.md

-## SmartRecyclerViewAdapter
+## bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter

-The SmartRecyclerViewAdapter makes it a lot easier to get the RecyclerView to display a list of different items.
+The bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter makes it a lot easier to get the RecyclerView to display a list of different items.
 No need to create a adapter with view types and switch statements etc.

-All you need to do is use the SmartRecyclerViewAdapter and define a costum ViewHolder for each of your different list items.
+All you need to do is use the bobzien.com.smartrecyclerviewadapter.bobzien.com.smartrecyclerviewadapter.SmartRecyclerViewAdapter and define a costum ViewHolder for each of your different list items.

 How do you do this?